Variety Vintage Luncheon

 In addition to producing premium wines from Coonawarra and Lucindale, the DiGiorgio family sources specific varietal fruit from different areas of the Limestone Coast where they believe the terroir is best suited to the variety.
 These wines make up the Renaissance Range and are a selection of varieties specially chosen to demonstrate the versatility of the region and the passion and ambition of our winemakers.

-This parcel of 2017 Cabernet Sauvignon was selected for elegant bouquet and beautiful acid and tannin balance.
-The scent of cassis, blueberry is overlayed with complex forest floor characters.
-Hints of spice and black olives seamlessly match the careful use of French oak
+This parcel of 2019 Cabernet Sauvignon was selected for its generous fruit and beautiful acid and tannin balance.
+The intense of cassis, blueberry and black fruit complements the hints of spice and black olives seamlessly matching the careful use of French oak.

-For this vintage, we selected a parcel from our Glenroy vineyard in the Northern end of Coonawarra, for its lovely balance of fruit and acid.
+For this vintage, we selected a parcel from our Glenroy vineyard in the Northern end of Coonawarra, for its generous fruit, tannin structure and delightful acid balance.

 The depth and complexity of this wine lends itself to a match with an aged eye fillet, smashed potato and current season greens that have been liberally coated in extra virgin olive oil.